 Glenda Collins Biography (Wikipedia)

-Glenda Collins (born 16 December 1943) was a British pop music singer active in the 1960s.
+Glenda Collins (born 16 December 1943) is a former British pop music singer active in the 1960s.
 Collins was discovered by Carroll Levis, whose promotion landed her a contract with Decca Records.
 She released three singles through Decca which failed to chart and was dropped by the label.

 Her manager father then recorded some demos with her and introduced her to independent record producer Joe Meek, who took her on.
 Meek featured house bands The Tornados and also The Outlaws featuring the guitarist Ritchie Blackmore on some of her tracks.